-Introduction:
+Introduction

 The purpose of this project is to probe the reaction of TTQ, a non-protein component of the enzyme methylamine hydrogenase, to metabolize methylamine.
-The enzyme is present in various anaerobic bacteria, and converts methylamine (CH3NH2) into formaldehyde (H4,CO) and ammonia (NH4) by reaction with water, in a reaction of several steps.
+The enzyme is present in various anaerobic bacteria, and converts methylamine (CH3NH2) into formaldehyde (H2CO) and ammonia (NH3) by reaction with water, in a reaction of several steps, summarized in Fig. 1.
 The computational study is focused on the effects of intermolecular interactions upon the energies, rate constants, and molecular structures.
 The most stable molecular geometries are calculated at the beginning and end of each step in the reaction, to find the reactant and product energies.
-Starting from these, basic thermodynamic properties such as the AH (heat of reaction) and AG (free energy of reaction) for the reaction can be calculated.
-To obtain the reaction rate constants, it is necessary to graph the energy of the transition state - the highest energy point along this graph.
+Starting from these, basic thermodynamic properties such as the $\Delta$ H (heat of reaction) and $\Delta$ G (free energy of reaction) for the reaction can be calculated.
+To obtain the reaction rate constants, it is necessary to graph the energy of the reacting molecules as the reaction progresses.
+The reaction rate will be determined mainly by the energy of the transition state - the highest energy point along this graph.
 The higher the energy of the transition state, the slower the reaction.
 This procedure must be carried out for each reaction step.